1919bank/ZeroNode/README.md

 # ZeroNode
-# Personal Finance Tracker

-Welcome to the **Personal Finance Tracker**, an innovative project designed to help users take control of their financial health.
-This application empowers individuals to manage their income, expenses, and savings effectively through an intuitive and user-friendly interface.
+Welcome to the **ZeroNode**, an innovative project designed to help users take control of their financial health.
+This application empowers individuals to effectively manage their income, expenses, and savings through an intuitive and user-friendly interface.
 Whether you are a budgeting novice or a financial guru, this tracker will help you make informed decisions about your money.

 ## Table of Contents